Rafu7s/XTM/README.md

 The "History" tab is a feature that allows users to track and manage their previous activity or interactions within the application.
 This tab:

-*Records past interactions: It stores a log of user actions,  when specific items were edited.
+*Records past interactions: It stores a log of user actions,  when specific items were edited. <br>
-*Provides timestamps: The timestamps associated with each entry indicate the exact time of the interaction.
+*Provides timestamps: The timestamps associated with each entry indicate the exact time of the interaction. <br>
-*Enables backup and restoring: It makes backup of the text and Users may be able to restore segments in the history based on date.
+*Enables backup and restoring: It makes backup of the text and Users may be able to restore segments in the history based on date. <br>
-*Offers a chronological view: The history is displayed in a chronological order, with the most recent actions appearing at the top.
+*Offers a chronological view: The history is displayed in a chronological order, with the most recent actions appearing at the top. <br>

 Overall, the "History" tab serves as a useful tool for users to review their past activities, identify trends, and potentially troubleshoot any issues or inconsistencies.